-This fund was created by donations from Merck, Sharp and Dohme Corp., other institutions and private sponsors.
-It consists of an amount up to \$500 per semester.
+This is a UCC fund that was initially created by donations from Merck, Sharp and Dohme, other institutions and private sponsors.
+It provides up to a maximum of \$500.00 for MD and Graduate Programs or \$250.00 for undergraduate programs per semester to cover unanticipated emergency study expenses.

-Federal Family Education Loan Program
+Federal Family Education (FFELP)

-The Federal Family Education Loan Program (FFELP) is authorized in Part B of Title IV of the Higher Education Act of 1965, as amended on July 23, 1992.
-Under FFELP, students and their parents can obtain low-cost education loans to help pay for the cost of higher education.
-FFELP loans are made to students and parents by lenders.
-To protect the lender from loss in the event of the borrower's death, disability, bankruptcy, or default, the loan is guaranteed by a guarantor.
-The guarantor is reinsured by the U.S. Department of Education.
+This program is authorized in Part B of Title IV of the Higher Education Act of 1965, as amended in 1998.
+Under the FFELP program, students and their parents can obtain low-cost education loans to assist in the payment of higher education costs.
+The loan is guaranteed to protect the lender from loss in the event of the borrower's death, disability, bankruptcy, or default.
+The US Department of Education reinsures the guaranter.